What Is Biodiversity?

 Although some may argue that forms of mining pose little risk to the environment, others disagree.
 What’s important to remember is that there are always trade-offs when dealing with natural resources.

 So What Can You Do To Protect Biodiversity?

 You can start by taking some time out of your day to appreciate the natural world.
 Get outdoors and take a walk, go camping with friends, get creative in your garden – whatever it takes for you to reconnect with nature on an individual level.

-If that’s not enough, support the use of green products in your home or office, reducing food waste, donating to conservation charities like WWF and the Nature Conservancy, volunteer for local wildlife organizations that work with endangered species (such as saving monarch butterflies), recycling electronic devices responsibly instead of throwing them away when they become obsolete or broken, using less plastic packaging on groceries at stores – these can all make an impact!
+If that’s not enough, support the use of green products in your home or office, reduce food waste, donate to conservation charities like WWF and the Nature Conservancy, and volunteer for local wildlife organizations that work with endangered species (such as saving monarch butterflies), recycling electronic devices responsibly instead of throwing them away when they become obsolete or broken, using less plastic packaging on groceries at stores – these can all make an impact!